Global

 News

-Homepage Point of care QuikRead go QuikRead go HbA1c
+Homepage Point of care QuikRead go system QuikRead go HbA1c

 QuikRead go HbA1c

-QuikRead go HbA1c is an easy-to-use and reliable point of care (POC) test.
-The quantitative HbA1c result is available in less than 6 minutes.
-The one-step sample collector used with the QuikRead go HbA1c kit minimizes hands-on steps and enables easy point of care HbA1c testing.
+QuikRead go HbA1c is an intuitive and reliable point of care test for quantitative measurement of glycated haemoglobin (HbA1c) from a capillary finger prick or venous whole blood sample with Quikread go instrument.
+The one-step sample collector used with QuikRead go HbA1c kit minimizes hands-on steps and enables easy point of care HbA1c testing.

 QuikRead go HbA1c kit box